 The world's knowledge is at your fingertips.
 Not all of it, of course, but if you have Internet access, the lion's share of it can be reached with a few mouse-clicks.
 It wasn't that many years ago when we had to go to a library to do most of our research; I have fond memories of spending many hours in libraries during my younger years.
-Do you remember the scene in The Fellowship of the Ring when Gandalf gets the idea that Bilbo's ring is one of the magic rings Sauron made, and to find out which one, he rides many miles on horseback?
-In the library of Minas TIrith, we see him going through stacks of old books and loose parchments, reading whatever he can find about the One Ring.
+Do you remember the scene in The Fellowship of the Ring when Gandalf gets the idea that Bilbo's ring is one of the magic rings Sauron made, and to find out for sure, he rides many miles on horseback?
+In the library of Minas Tirith, we see him going through stacks of old books and loose parchments, reading whatever he can find about the One Ring.
 Fortunately, the libraries I have used were better organized than that.
 And according to J. R. R. Tolkien's notes, Middle Earth was about the size of Europe, so a journey from the Shire to Minas Tirith would be like traveling from France to Greece.
 Unless Gandalf used some magic to speed up his horse (and neither Tolkien nor Peter Jackson gave us reason to believe he did), his research trip, including the return to the Shire, would have taken at least a year.

 Thanks to the Internet, we no longer need real-world libraries to do research.
 Appropriately, my first Internet experience was in a library, back in 1986 or 1987.
 My professor was telling the class about a service named Compuserve, and how great it was to have it.
 To demonstrate what Compuserve can do, he took us to the university library, and logged in to a bulletin board, so we could see the comments other Compuserve users had typed about Frank Herbert's last novel, Chapterhouse: Dune.
 I was only vaguely aware of what he was talking about, but it did seem to me that the authors of those comments were having a good time.
 Little did I realize how much that would change our lives, just a decade later.